 Enter your email above and I’ll send you one low carb guide per week for all 30 top fast food chains in the US.

-I’ll also report back with final results for how this fast food experiment affects my health, well-being, and bank account.
-And you’ll get some simple low carb recipes and other tips from me for all the times you’re not eating in a fast food joint.
+You’ll get some simple low carb recipes and other tips from me for all the times you’re not eating in a fast food joint.